Wilson's Warbler (Cardellina pusilla)

 male Western Tanager (Piranga ludoviciana)

 A pair of Western Tanagers was part of a wave of neotropical migrants passing through my yard on their way to breeding grounds farther north.
-Other spring migrants the same morning included Bullock's Oriole (Icterus bullockii), Black-headed Grosbeak (Pheucticus melanocephalus)Wilson's Warbler (Cardellina pusilla) and a couple of Yellow Warblers (Setophaga petechia), none of which are typically observed in my yard.
+Other spring migrants the same morning included Bullock's Oriole (Icterus bullockii), Black-headed Grosbeak (Pheucticus melanocephalus)Wilson's Warbler (Cardellina pusilla) and a couple of Northern Yellow Warblers (Setophaga aestiva), none of which are typically observed in my yard.
 It was an exciting few hours.

 Technical notes: Sony a1, Sony 300mm GMaster, 2x TC & tripod.
 Photographed from inside my backyard blind.
 1/320 sec @ f/8, ISO 800.
 Processed with Adobe Camera Raw & Photoshop.